IARCbioinfo/MS_panNEN_organoids/README.md

 The data folder contains tab-separated files with processed data:
 - *gene_expression_PDTOs_parents.tsv* contains the final gene expression matrix, with read counts for the 59607 features and 47 samples sequenced in the Dayton et al. study
 - *gene_expression_PDTOs_parents.tsv* contains the annotation of the 59607 features (gene name, ensembl ID, protein ID, gene type, etc)
+- *small_variants_WGS_PDTOs_parents.tsv* contains the somatic variants called from WGS from Table S4 of Dayton et al. 2023
+- *small_variants_drivers_RNAseq_PDTOs_parents.tsv* contains the somatic variants in driver genes called from RNA-seq from Table S4 of Dayton et al. 2023

 ## Rscripts
 The Rscripts folder contains markdown files detailing R commands used to produce the figures.
 Major package dependencies are mentioned below; see a list of all dependencies at the beginning of each script.